ChrisStoneCSE/blockchain-developer-bootcamp-final-project/README.md

 # 9. Screencast of Project Walk Through

 [todo] Link to a screencast of me walking through the project.
+I can use a screenrecorder of my choosing or something like Loom.